- Supporting your Learning

 Throughout the year the Careers team are available for one to one appointments with students to make sure they are aware of their career opportunities.
 They also provide guidance on completing job applications, CV writing and preparing for interviews.
 A member of Positive Steps, an external careers service, spends one day a week in college also preparing students for the move from college into work.

-Our Employment and Enterprise team also provide guidance on employability skills to help ensure a young person is fully prepared to move on from college.
+Our Employability team also provide guidance on employability skills to help ensure a young person is fully prepared to move on from college.

 Ashton Sixth Form College aim to enrich students’ studies with extra-curricular activities because being a student is much more than just sitting in lessons and studying.
 Our dedicated enrichment programme is designed to extend students’ interests in a range of activities.
 This can include joining one of our sports teams, representing the college as a student ambassador or peer mentor, joining the college choir or learning a new skill such as mountain biking, Japanese or archery.

-All students, regardless of learning difficulty or disability, have the same opportunity to participate in our enrichment activities.
-Where necessary, the activity organiser will liaise with the Inclusive Learning team and the Health, Safety and Welfare Manager to ensure that students are fully supported so that they can enjoy and fully benefit from the activity.
+All students, regardless of learning difference or disability, have the same opportunity to participate in our enrichment activities.
+Where necessary, the activity organiser will liaise with the Inclusive Learning team and the Facilities and Compliance Manager to ensure that students are fully supported so that they can enjoy and fully benefit from the activity.

 10. Case Studies

-All of these case studies show the support we have provided for students from Ashton Sixth Form College.
+All of these case studies show the support we provide for students from Ashton Sixth Form College.
 They are real students who are still at the college or who have left recently.
 For this reason, to protect confidentiality, we have changed their names.
-Please note: Additional Learning Support is now known as Inclusive Learning

 Before he started college, we provided training on working with students who have dyslexia for staff who would be working with Todd.
 We agreed with his teachers that he would have learning support assistants to support him in most of his classes.
 We also arranged for him to have a reader, a writer and extra time for his exams, and for the exams to be printed on lilac coloured paper.
 By the end of his first year he had achieved his Level 1 qualification in Functional Skills in English.